-Over time, landfill dumping will require more land, pollution the grounds for no real objective.
+Over time, landfill dumping will require more land, polluting the grounds for no real objective.
 You can dispose of it efficiently by sending the waste to a recycling depot instead of a landfill.
 Valuable landfill space is conserved, and you prevent the release of methane and other greenhouse gases.

 It Protects Human Health.

 It is harmful to your health and your yard’s health if you let the green waste accumulate in your yard.
 Rotting green waste can attract flies, rats, and roaches that tend to carry diseases.
-By disposing it or recycling it quickly, you protect yourself and your family from these diseases.
+By disposing of it or recycling it quickly, you protect yourself and your family from these diseases.

 It Will Help Maintain Your Yards.